etayn/Gett-Taxi-Data-Analysis/README.md

 # Gett-Taxi-Data-Analysis

-This analysis (SQL and tableau) is based on Gett Taxi test for data science position provided by the website Stratascratch, the dataset is about cancelled orders in the app at wast london.
+This analysis (SQL and tableau) is based on Gett Taxi test for data science position provided by the website Stratascratch, the dataset is about cancelled orders in the app at west London.

 Link for test in the website - https://platform.stratascratch.com/data-projects/insights-failed-orders